 How to Make Light, Creamy Coleslaw

-Start by making the dressing.
-Whisk together the vinegar, sugar, salt, and pepper until the sugar dissolves.
-Add the mayo and then slowly drizzle in the oil while whisking to create a creamy, emulsified dressing.
-Once it’s smooth, stir in the grated onion and minced garlic.
+Start by whisking together the vinegar, sugar, salt, and pepper until the sugar dissolves completely.
+Add the mayonnaise, then slowly drizzle in the oil while whisking to create a smooth, lightly emulsified dressing.
+Stir in the onion and garlic once the dressing is fully combined.

 A large mixing bowl filled with shredded cabbage and carrots, and a small mixing bowl filled with light, creamy coleslaw dressing, a silicone spatula and wire whisk to the right.